hashgraph/hedera-sdk-java/README.md

 #### Access to the Hedera mainnet or a Hedera testnet
 In order to be able to use the Hedera SDK for Java you must have access to a testnet or to the Hedera mainnet.
 Access to mainnet and testnets are currently restricted to Hedera Hashgraph Council members and partners.

 Hackathon attendees will also gain temporary access to a Hedera testnet.
-If you wish to participate in a Hedera hackathon, please register on the [Hedera18](https://www.hedera18.com/) page.

 ##### Addresses of testnet nodes